Forty-Ninth Annual Convention of the North American Society for Sport History (NASSH)

 - Each presenter must be a NASSH member in good standing.

 - Each presenter must register for the conference.

 - NASSH encourages the inclusion of diverse perspectives and communities at its conference and in its work.
-Those submitting proposals for panels are advised to ensure that the constitution of the panel reflects, or comments upon, the constitution of the field and/or research topic that is being addressed.

 - Presenters should not be the moderator of the session in which they present.

 - All abstracts accepted for presentation will be posted on the NASSH Website prior to the conference and be published in the annual NASSH Proceedings.
-It is essential that presenters adhere to the above-mentioned Guidelines For Submitting Individual Abstracts.
+It is essential that presenters adhere to the above-mentioned Guidelines for Submitting Individual Abstracts.